 If you become Medicare eligible (generally when you reach age 65) while employed with Adobe, your benefits eligibility remains unchanged and your Adobe medical plan remains the primary plan that processes and pays your health care claims.

 You may become enrolled in Medicare by filing an application or being approved automatically (depending on your state’s rules).
-Also if you begin receiving Social Security benefits, you may be automatically enrolled in Medicare Part A. To check your Medicare enrollment status and to learn about your Medicare enrollment or opt-out options, visit www.medicare.gov or contact your local Social Security Administration.
+Also if you begin receiving Social Security benefits, you may be automatically enrolled in Medicare Part A. To check your Medicare enrollment status, visit medicare.gov or contact your local Social Security Administration.

 If you enroll in Medicare while employed by Adobe, you may have dual coverage through Adobe and through Medicare.
-You may discontinue your Adobe coverage when you enroll in Medicare and in some instances you may change the medical plan in which you are enrolled.
+You may discontinue your Adobe coverage when you enroll in Medicare.
 Medicare enrollment is a life event that will allow you to reduce or drop medical coverage at that time.
-Enrollment in Medicare does impact your health plan coverage options.
+Go to Choosing a medical plan to review your Adobe medical plan options.
 Please weigh the pros and cons of enrolling in Medicare, maintaining dual coverage or of discontinuing your Adobe coverage carefully and consult with your financial planner.

 Medicare Enrollment and HSA Contributions